a r t i s t ’ s b o o k

 p r o j e c t b a c k g r o u n d

-This artist’s book (sample pages shown above) was part of Art House Co-op’s “Sketchbook Project 2013”, once housed in the Brooklyn Art Library, as well as in the companion Digital Library.
+This artist’s book (sample pages shown above) was part of Art House Co-op’s “Sketchbook Project 2013” housed in the Brooklyn Art Library, as well as in the companion Digital Library.
 The Sketchbook Project was an evolving, growing collection of creative works, in the form of sketchbooks contributed each year by individuals worldwide.
 The 2013 collection toured North American cities for many months.

 a r t i s t ’ s s t a t e m e n t

 Words as symbols of ideas have allowed humans to explore, understand, communicate, document, and achieve.
-BinaReCodings – ‘In the beginning was the word‘ is part of an ongoing study of words as fact, their omnipresence in human life, and the import of language on the page.
+BinaReCodings – ‘In the beginning was the word‘ was part of an ongoing study of words as fact, their omnipresence in human life, and the import of language on the page.

 b o o k d e t a i l s